ReubenBond/orleans/src/Documentation/grains/index.md

 ---
 layout: page
-title: Developing a Grain
+title: Grains
+uid: grains
 ---

-# Setup
+# Creating grains

 Before you write code to implement a grain class, create a new Class Library project targeting .NET Standard (preferred) or .NET Framework 4.6.1 or higher (if you cannot use .NET Standard due to dependencies).
 Grain interfaces and grain classes can be defined in the same Class Library project or in two different projects for better separation of interfaces from implementation.